EMC China Lab

 FDA certification applies to products such as food, drugs, cosmetics, and medical devices.
 Products exported to the U.S. in these categories must comply with FDA regulations and standards to ensure their quality and safety.
 Specific requirements and procedures vary depending on the classification and use of the product.

-4. EPA Certification (Environmental Protection Agency)
+4. epa certification (Environmental Protection Agency)

 EPA certification is required for chemicals and environmental protection products.
 Products such as chemicals, pesticides, and insecticides exported to the U.S. need EPA certification to ensure their safety for the environment and human health.